 of increasing reserve to cover abnormal post fault generation reduction.
 Where possible these post fault actions shall be notified to the appropriate Network Operator or Generator.
 Normally the provisions of the Grid Code, in respect of Emergency Manual Demand Disconnection and/or, for example through balancing services, will be applied.
 Additional post fault actions beyond the Grid Code provisions may be applied, but only where they have been agreed in advance with the appropriate Network Operator or Generator.

-5.8 NGESO shall use the latest version of the Frequency Risk and Control Report as consulted on and approved by the Authority to determine the events for which unacceptable frequency conditions shall not occur.
+5.8 The ISOP shall use the latest version of the Frequency Risk and Control Report as consulted on and approved by the Authority to determine the events for which unacceptable frequency conditions shall not occur.
 The Frequency Risk and Control Report assessment includes consideration of any consequential loss of distributed energy resources associated with any such event.

 Post-fault Restoration of System Security